FAQ

 Alexey noted a similar pattern of illegibility when writing about the NIH in How Life Sciences Actually Work: looking at the titles of research proposals that get funded and at people who get funded is informative — but only to an extent — and you’ll never learn just by looking at NIH’s procedures and statistical data on grant-making, for example, that a significant portion of those grants is written by grad students and postdocs with their PI’s names stamped on them or that the projects actually pursued with the grant money differ quite a lot from what the project states nominally, in a sort of a don’t-ask-don’t-tell dynamic between the NIH and the scientists, allowing them to work on things the NIH wouldn’t officially fund.

-In our mind, all of this points to primacy of culture over structure and to primacy of studying the illegible over legible, leading, in turn, to my reluctance to endorse some grand ‘seeing like a state’ plan for rebuilding scientific institutions.
+In our mind, all of this points to primacy of culture over structure and to primacy of studying the illegible over legible, leading, in turn, to our reluctance to endorse some grand ‘seeing like a state’ plan for rebuilding scientific institutions.
 Alexey used to obsess over mechanism design and incentive structures but has come to believe that we are Bob Taylor-constrained much more than we are the-ideal-organizational-and-incentive-structure-for-a-basic-research-institution-constrained.
 And even though he believes there are clear structural improvements to be made – like letting really talented people without PhDs start their own labs – New Science is unlikely to be trying to carry out one single plan, like introducing UBI for scientists, abolishing academic journals, and returning academics to their natural Rousseau’s noble savage-like state or anything of this sort.

 Instead, we believe that the most promising way to achieve large-scale improvement in the way basic scientific research is organized is to start small, help individual scientists, and to make small steps towards a much better world.